 Who we are and what we do

-Intelligent Insurance is a trading name of Intelligent Advisory Services Limited, registered in England and Wales with Company number 07839423.
+Intelligent Insurance and Intelligent Insurance Complete Home are trading names of Intelligent Advisory Services Limited, registered in England and Wales with Company number 07839423.
 Our registered address is 4 Lakeside, Headlands Business Park, Salisbury Road, Ringwood, BH24 3PB.

 We are an insurance intermediary, arranging home insurance policies on behalf of our customers.